 Spice grinders are pretty small, therefore you can only make smaller batches of flour at a time, but they do grind best when at least 2/3 full.
-How long this process takes will depend on how hard the grain, nut, or seed you wish to grind is, and also how fine a flour you want.
-Nuts and seeds generally take longer; and big nuts such as almonds should be chopped up as small as possible on a chopping board first.
-This will take some pressure off your grinder, and will also help you to avoid ending up with big lumps that won’t break down.
+How long this process takes will depend on how hard the grain, nut or seed you wish to grind is; and also how fine a flour you want.
+Nuts and seeds generally take longer, and big nuts such as almonds should be chopped up as small as possible on a chopping board first.
+This will not only take some of the pressure off your grinder, but will also help you to avoid ending up with big lumps that won’t break down.

 Potential Rising Issues

 You will also need to add 2 1/2 teaspoons of baking powder for every cup of oat flour required.
-And if the recipe requires buttermilk but you prefer to keep the bake vegan or plant based then you will need to substitute each cup of buttermilk with almond or soy milk, but add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it.
+And if the recipe requires buttermilk, but you prefer to keep the bake vegan or plant based, then you will need to substitute each cup of buttermilk with almond or soy milk (but you should add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it).
 You will also need an extra 1/2 teaspoon of baking soda per cup of buttermilk (or buttermilk substitute) when using oat flour in the bake.

 Making You Own Oat Flour in 60 Seconds